-This Policy has been produced based on the model South West Grid for Learning that has been adapted for St. Joseph's Catholic Primary School and will consider all current and relevant issues, in a whole school context, linking with other relevant policies, such as the Child Protection, Behaviour and Anti-Bullying policies.
+This policy has been produced based on the model provided by South West Grid for Learning and has been adapted for St. Joseph's Catholic Primary School.
+It will consider all current and relevant issues, in a whole school context, linking with other relevant policies, such as the Child Protection, Behaviour and Anti-Bullying policies.
 The SWGfL Model Policy template that this policy is based on can be found on their website www.swgfl.org.uk/policy and the copyright of this Self Review Framework is held by SWGfL.